 The Psalms are instrumental in our spiritual formation.
 As Tim Keller explains, "The psalms also help us see God—God not as we wish or hope him to be but as he actually reveals himself.
 The descriptions of God in the Psalter are rich beyond human invention.
 He is more holy, more wise, more fearsome, more tender and loving than we would ever imagine him to be.
 The psalms fire our imaginations into new realms yet guide them toward the God who actually exists.
 This brings a reality to our prayer lives that nothing else can.
 Left to ourselves, we will pray to some god who speaks what we like hearing, or to the part of God we manage to understand.
 But what is critical is that we speak to the God who speaks to us, and to everything that he speaks to us. . . .
 What is essential in prayer is not that we learn to express ourselves, but that we learn to answer God."

+We should sing the Psalms because ultimately they lead us to Jesus (Luke 24:44).
+They do so in different ways.
 We read passages that speak to His sufferings (Psalm 22; 34:20; 35:19; 41:9; 69:21) and other passages that celebrate the glories of Christ (Psalm 2, 16:10; 68:18; 110:1; 118:22) in fulfilling the Lord's promised work of salvation.